otters/monzo/readme.md

-# monzoapi
+`@otters/monzo`

-Monzo API wrapper
+Monzo API Wrapper for TypeScript

+This project is in beta, and very few API routes are covered right now.